braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 #### Sending at Large Scales

-If you send __more than one hundred (100) messages per channel__ from Campaigns/Canvas Steps with frequency capping turned on to a specific user over the duration of your frequency capping by tag rule (for example, over 1 week), the frequency capping by tag rule may not always be applied properly.
+If you send __more than one hundred (100) messages per channel__ from campaigns or Canvas Steps with frequency capping turned on to a specific user over the duration of your frequency capping by tag rule (for example, over 1 week), the frequency capping by tag rule may not always be applied properly.

 For example, if your frequency capping by tag rule is:

-> No more than two (2) email Campaigns/Canvas Steps with the tag `Promotional` to a user every week.
+> No more than two (2) email campaigns or Canvas Steps with the tag `Promotional` to a user every week.

-And you send the user more than one hundred (100) emails from Campaigns/Canvas Steps with frequency capping turned on over the course of a week, more than two emails may be sent to the user.
+And you send the user more than one hundred (100) emails from campaigns and Canvas Steps with frequency capping turned on over the course of a week, more than two emails may be sent to the user.

 Because 100 messages per channel are more messages than most brands send to their users, it's unlikely that you will be impacted by this limitation.
 To avoid this limitation, you can simply set a cap for the maximum number of emails you'd like your users to receive over the course of a week.

 For example, you might set up the following rule:

-> No more than three (3) email Campaigns/Canvas steps per week from __all__ Campaign/Canvas Steps.
+> No more than three (3) email campaigns or Canvas steps per week from __all__ campaign and Canvas Steps.

-This rule will ensure that no users receive more than 100 emails per week because, at most, users will receive 3 emails per week from Campaigns/Canvas Steps with frequency capping turned on.
+This rule will ensure that no users receive more than 100 emails per week because, at most, users will receive 3 emails per week from campaigns or Canvas Steps with frequency capping turned on.